 download helps to pay for the web hosting

 costs for this website which allow me to

 Pulse of the Machine download

 Money Order by US Mail also accepted in USA.

 allow up to 24 hours for your payment

 be sent an email (to the address linked to

 e-zine and the MOBI (,prc) file.
 (In some

-cases, the MOBI file will be emailed to you
+cases, the files will be emailed to you as